What You Need to Know About Geothermal Production Manager

 There were about 170,600 jobs for Geothermal Production Manager in 2016 (in the United States).
 There is little to no growth in job opportunities for Geothermal Production Manager.
-Due to new job openings and attrition, there will be an average of 11,600 job openings in this field each year.
+The BLS estimates 11,600 yearly job openings in this field.

 The states with the most job growth for Geothermal Production Manager are Nevada, Utah, and Arizona.
 Watch out if you plan on working in Alaska, Vermont, or Kansas.
 These states have the worst job growth for this type of profession.

 How Much Does a Geothermal Production Manager Make?

 The typical yearly salary for Geothermal Production Managers is somewhere between $63,470 and $172,150.

 Geothermal Production Managers who work in Delaware, New Hampshire, or Wyoming, make the highest salaries.

 How much do Geothermal Production Managers make in different U.S. states?

 What Tools do Geothermal Production Managers Use?

 Below is a list of the types of tools and technologies that Geothermal Production Managers may use on a daily basis:

 - Microsoft Office